leonardorame/dicom.ex/README.md

 * Supports VRs and tag dictionary as of DICOM version 2024d
 * Receive C-ECHO, C-FIND and C-STORE network requests ([DICOM Part 3.7](https://dicom.nema.org/medical/dicom/current/output/chtml/part07/PS3.7.html))

+## Tools and Examples

+### Loading and Displaying DICOM Files

+The mix task [dicom.dump](lib/mix/tasks/dicom.dump.ex) contains a minimal example of how to load and display DICOM files.

+Usage:

+    mix dicom.dump path/to/file.dcm

 ## SCP Handlers

 At the moment of configuring SCP services, the final developer must define functions called `event_handlers` which will take